Nassau County Medicaid Planning Lawyer

 - have a need for healthcare/insurance assistance in such a way that your financial situation would be considered low income; and

-- be pregnant, responsible for a minor (18 years or younger), blind, disabled, or have a disabled member in your household, or 65 years or older.
+- be pregnant, responsible for a minor (18 years or younger), blind, disabled, or have a disabled member in your household, or be 65 years or older.

 If you do not meet these qualifications, such as the income qualification, you may not be as easily eligible to receive assistance.
-However, as we will discuss in the next section, there are certain ways a Medicaid planning lawyer can better help you reorganize your situation so that you do eventually qualify for financial assistance.
+However, as we will discuss in the next section, there are certain ways a Medicaid planning lawyer can better help you reorganize your situation so that you eventually qualify for financial assistance.

 Why Is Medicaid Planning Useful?

-Medicaid planning is an advanced estate planning tool that can help you prepare you for eligibility for Medicaid assistance, even if you think your income might be too high.
+Medicaid planning is an advanced estate planning tool that can help you prepare for eligibility for Medicaid assistance, even if you think your income might be too high.
 It will prove very beneficial to work with a Medicaid planning attorney because they might help you get a larger chance at obtaining assistance despite the eligibility requirements.
 Note that you should start planning early; people typically start on their Medicaid plan at least 5 years before they anticipate the need for long-term care.

-- planning the purchase of annuities;
+- Planning the purchase of annuities;

-- gifting cash and other assets to family members;
+- Gifting cash and other assets to family members;

-- buying long-term care insurance;
+- Buying long-term care insurance;

-- transferring the title to your house while holding onto some rights to it;
+- Transferring the title to your house while holding onto some rights to it;

-- placing certain assets into an irrevocable Medicaid planning trust;
+- Placing certain assets into an irrevocable Medicaid planning trust;

-- placing excess income into a trust managed by a non-profit.
+- Placing excess income into a trust managed by a non-profit.

 Do not worry if you do not initially meet the eligibility requirements for Medicaid assistance.
 Chances are, at some point in the future you might.
 Long-term care is costly and can feel overwhelming as you age.
 Our firm is here to provide comprehensive legal support so you can feel comfortable and assured about your future.
 You can also check out our Legal Resources to find additional resources that can help you understand Medicaid regulations.
 Attorney Orly Taber, Esq. has made it her personal mission to give the elderly glory and respect; you can count on her to safeguard your rights to Medicaid assistance.